UK PM May and opposition leader agree to TV debate over Brexit

 She later justified her decision, saying it was more important to take questions directly from the voters.

-The debate, if both sides can agree on the format, is expected to take place on Dec.
+The Brexit debate is expected to take place on Dec.
 9, two days before lawmakers vote on whether to support her deal, in one of parliament’s most important moments in decades.

+Liberal Democrat leader Vince Cable has demanded to be included in any debate as have leaders of Scottish and Welsh nationalist parties.

-Reporting by Andrew MacAskill, editing by Ed Osmond
+Editing by Ed Osmond and Stephen Addison